Published By Faith Stewart at September 25th, 2018

 Zoom works as a sort of virtual meeting room.
 Set up a meeting, send the participants the address, and all they have to do is follow the link.

 This is pretty much the same thing as Zoom.
 Which one you use depends on your preference

 Can work as instant chat or virtual meeting space, but only for two people at a time typically.
 For smaller businesses, this isn’t a bad way to start, but as you grow you may need more of the options offered via Zoom, Slack, and Google Meet

-Works the same as Skype, but the caveat is everyone has to have an Apple device.
+Works the same as Skype, but the caveat is that everyone has to have an Apple device.

 Sign documents virtually from your phone or computer.
 This works especially well with contracts of all types as it eliminates the need to send paper documents through the mail for signature.
 Talk about saving time!

 You can set up your DocuSign account to automatically save or email you the completed, signed document as well.
 This makes record keeping a snap.